SciProgCentre/visionforge/docs/tutorial.md

 This solid is set by seven values:`bottomOuterRadius`, `bottomInnerRadius`, `height`, `topOuterRadius`, `topInnerRadius`, `startAngle`, and `angle`.

 In addition to `height`, `startAngle`, and `angle`, which work as they work in `cone`, there are some new values.
-`bottomOuterRadius`, and `bottomInnerRadius` set properties of the bottom circle, `topOuterRadius`, `topInnerRadius` - of the upper circle.
+`bottomOuterRadius`, and `bottomInnerRadius` set properties of the bottom circle, `topOuterRadius`, `topInnerRadius` &mdash; of the upper circle.
 They have no initial value, so that means they have to be set.

 Generally, `cone`, and `coneSurface` buildings work in the same way, it's possible to make `coneSurface`'s fragments as in `cone`